akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice held her breath.

 The hen, patient and ancient, did nothing.
 Just watched as the creature struggled, rested, struggled again.
 She had done her part.
-The rest was up to the egg.
+The rest was up to the hatchling.

 And when the shell finally fell away, and a damp, bewildered gosling blinked at the world, Beatrice reached out one finger and touched its head.